-- Ability to gather feedback from people at point of location being impacted.
+- Ability to gather feedback from people when the location is impacted.

 - Enable your logistics teams to react sooner to prevent supply disruption.

-In 2019, cybersecurity incidents have also continued to pose a serious threat to supply chain operations as Resilience360 recorded a total of 290 cybersecurity incidents impacting supply
+In 2019, cybersecurity incidents also continued to pose a severe threat to supply chain operations as Resilience360 recorded a total of 290 cybersecurity incidents impacting supply

-According to a 2019 survey conducted by Spiceworks, out of 600 businesses, 44 percent of them experienced a data breach that was caused by a third-party vendor.
-Businesses that take an active approach to third-party management cannot only effectively reduce the risk of experiencing a data breach, but also protect valuable product secrets from competitors or markets where intellectual property theft is common.
-To better protect the livelihood of their company, the following tips can help the executive leadership with third-party management.
+According to a 2019 survey conducted by Spiceworks, out of 600 businesses, 44 percent experienced a data breach caused by a third-party vendor.
+Companies that take an active approach to third-party management can effectively reduce the risk of experiencing a data breach and protect valuable product secrets from competitors or markets where intellectual property theft is common.
+The following tips can help the executive leadership better protect their livelihood with third-party management.

 1. Assess and manage third-party risks

-While discussing future relations and business opportunities a third-party can ultimately lead to better opportunities, it is important to understand and identify what risks that the third-party may introduce to your business.
-Making use of a risk management plan can also help better assess whether or not the new business relationship is truly worth it.
+While discussing future relations and business opportunities, a third party can ultimately lead to better opportunities.
+It is essential to understand and identify what risks the third party may introduce to your business.
+Using a risk management plan can also help better assess whether or not the new business relationship is indeed worth it.

 2. Third-party screening and due diligence

-During the onboarding process with third-parties, businesses should screen and maintain due diligence for any risky or suspicious interactions with the third-party.
-Reviewing the location, countries of operation, and previous history are just a few steps that can help a business better understand what risks they are potentially exposed to.
-In addition to screening during the onboarding process, having due diligence and continuing screening after building a relationship with a new third-party can help businesses better protect themselves from third-party risks.
+During the onboarding process with third parties, businesses should screen and maintain due diligence for any risky or suspicious interactions with the third party.
+Reviewing the location, countries of operation, and the previous history are just a few steps to help a business better understand exposure to risks.
+In addition to screening during the onboarding process, having due diligence and continuing screening after building a new third-party relationship can help businesses protect themselves from third-party risks.

 3. Fourth-party involvement

-Many third-party businesses operate with unknown or undisclosed fourth-parties that can affect the business and the members of their supply chain.
-To help mitigate against fourth-party involvement, businesses should understand if the requested service is actually provided by the third-party, or a subcontracted entity.
-Businesses should also contractually bind third-parties to inform and wait for approval of any changes that could affect the relationship between your business and the third-party.
+Many third-party businesses operate with unknown or undisclosed fourth parties, affecting their supply chain members.
+To help mitigate against fourth-party involvement, companies should understand if a third party or a subcontracted entity provides the requested service.
+Businesses should also contractually bind third parties to inform and wait for approval of any changes that could affect the relationship between your business and the third party.